aleksandr-novikov/react-context-storage/README.md

 withStorageProvider(
 {
   storageName: string, // Name of your storage
-  defaultValues: object, // Default state values of your storage
+  defaultValues: object, // Default state of your storage
   reducer: (state: object, action: { type: string, value: any }) => object, // Reducer that takes in storage state, modifies it based on action type and returns a new state
-  useSession: boolean, // Save storage to SessionStorage and use it next time by storageName
+  useSession: boolean, // Save storage to SessionStorage and retrieve it next time by storageName
-  useLocal: boolean, // Save storage to LocalStorage and use it next time by storageName }
+  useLocal: boolean, // Save storage to LocalStorage and retrieve it next time by storageName }
 )(
-  Provider: React.ComponentType // This component will provide Storage to child components )
+  Provider: React.ComponentType // This component will provide Storage access to the child components )
 ```